 For Gen Z, the internet wasn't born yesterday.
 They grew up alongside it.
 That means they've had to deal with pop-up ads and pre-roll videos their entire lives – and they're not exactly thrilled about it.
 In fact, 52 percent of them apply ad blockers when browsing the internet.

 5. They watch way less TV than you probably did

 That doesn't mean they don't love videos – far from it.
 It's just that traditional TV platforms and cable subscriptions don't always cut it for them.
 In fact, a recent study by Vision Critical found that while 71 percent of Gen Zers subscribe to Netflix, only 45 percent watch cable on television.

-6. They're more influenced by their friends and family than by celebs or reality stars
+6. They're more influenced by friends and family than by celebs

 With their overwhelming appetite for social media, this shouldn't come as any surprise.
 A recent JWT Intelligence report shows that 43% of Generation Z cites family members as being the main influencers on their purchasing habits.
 Friends come in second at 35 percent, while friends of friends influence 33 percent of them.
 Most notably, only 10 percent of Gen Zers report being influenced by celebrities.